$S^{\top\!}S$-SVD via Sketching and the Nearest $S^{\top\!}S$-orthogonal Matrix: The -SVD

 In many applications the singular values of the given matrix $A$ are characterized by particular decay properties or by the presence of interval gaps.
 In the latter case, for instance, the gap may correspond to a very ill-conditioned $A$; truncation procedures have been classically adopted to eliminate what can be recognized as noisy data, see, e.g., \cite{VarahApril1973a}.
 In these scenarios, the $S^\T S$-singular values $\theta_i$s of $A$ can be computed at low cost, and analyzed in place of the original ones.
 Thanks to~\eqref{eq:boundsingularvalues}, the qualitative behavior of the $\theta_i$s will be the same as that of the singular values $\sigma_i$s of $A$.
 For example, a distribution gap of the $\sigma_i$s can be captured by inspecting a similar gap in the $\theta_i$s (see Figure~\ref{fig:SScompare} below), and thus determining the number of singular values to be retained.
 Such a strategy can be employed to determine the target rank in probabilistic or deterministic procedures that seek a low rank approximation of $A$ of given rank, such as truncated SVD, CUR, and Nystr\"om type approximations \cite{doi:10.1137/140977898}, \cite{Halko2010},\cite{Martinsson_Tropp_2020}.
 Moreover, the $S^\T S$-singular values $\theta_i$s can be exploited to determine a priori the truncation threshold of the solution in regularized linear least squares problems associated with ill-posed inverse problems; see, e.g., \cite{Hansen.book.10}.

 The next example illustrates that the $S^\T S$-singular values are indeed able to capture the low numerical rank occurring in the original data.

 \begin{example} {\rm We consider the Cauchy matrix $C\in\mathbb{R}^{n\times n}$, $n=5\,000$, defined entry-wise as $C_{i,j}=1/(x_i+y_j)$ where $x_i$ and $y_j$ are taken as the $i$th and $j$th nodes of a grid of $n$ equidistant points in $[2,100]$ and $[-1\,000,-500]$, respectively.
-The Cauchy matrix presents a fast decay in its singular values if, e.g., the values $\{x_i\}$ and $\{y_j\}$ come from disjoint sets; see, e.g.,~\cite[Section 4.1]{BecT17}.
+Cauchy matrices present a fast decay in their singular values if, e.g., the values $\{x_i\}$ and $\{y_j\}$ come from disjoint sets; see, e.g.,~\cite[Section 4.1]{BecT17}.
 Thus, the considered matrix $C$ is numerically low-rank.
 We show that the $S^\T S$-SVD amounts to a practical, efficient way for estimating its numerical rank.

 As sketching $S\in\mathbb{R}^{s\times m}$ we consider the following subsampled trigonometric transformation

 where $E\in\mathbb{R}^{m\times m}$ is a diagonal matrix with Rademacher entries (i.e., the diagonal entries are randomly chosen as $\pm 1$ with equal probability), $D\in\mathbb{R}^{s\times m}$ contains $s$ randomly selected rows of the identity matrix, and $F\in\mathbb{R}^{m\times m}$ is the discrete cosine transform.
 Due to our rather basic implementation, the cost of applying the matrix $S$ to an $m \times n$ matrix is $\mathcal O(mn \log m)$ operations\footnote{The action of $F$ is computed via the matlab function {\tt dct}.}.